 It’s tempting to believe that labelling every non-living thing in your classroom and making things look pretty is a top priority.
 But consider that decorating your classroom can wait and that other things are more important.

-- Prepare your classroom displays for birthdays, subjects, doors, etc.
+- Prepare your classroom displays for birthdays, learning areas, doors, etc.

 - Tidy the classroom — wipe everything down, organise cupboards, sort your storage, etc.